22 Gifts Under $25

 See the USA in true size!
 True proportion!
 Desktop Map: 13.5 '' X 22 '' Great for drilling on states and capitals.
 Copyright-free outline map on the reverse.
 Thought-provoking supplemental web-based questions and answers.
 Great for the classroom, for home-schoolers, for the office, or for the dinner table.
 Maps come in paper and laminated formats.

 A map that not only shows true size comparisons, but also turns the world upside down to challenge North-South perceptions.
 Based on the popularity of the Peters concept of equal area, we produced a similar map, the Hobo Dyer Projection, which offers less elongation than the Peters map but more compression at the poles.
 This is the map that President Jimmy Carter used to display his agency's efforts at his Nobel Peace Prize ceremony in December 2002.
-Prices range from $10.95 for 11''x17'' laminated map to $249 for a 64'' wide custom map.
+Prices range from $8.25 for 11''x17'' paper folded map to $424 for a 64'' wide custom map.
 For larger quantities, special pricing is available to schools and not-for-profit organizations.
+Also see our new Hobo-Dyer map at 36" wide http://odtmaps.com/detail.asp?product_id=Mead-HOBO-special-14

 This south-at-the-top map is a great educational tool.
 It challenges basic notions of ''up'' and ''down.''
 True ''up'' from our standpoint on the earth, is away from the center, and the earth in space has no inherent up or down.
 To emphasize this point, this map includes an inset, which shows global views from various angles.
 In addition, other inset maps show examples of a variety of projections with notes on their merits and limitations.
-Prices vary $13.95 - $375.
-Our best value are the paper folded maps (24x36'' for $13.95 each).
-Also we may have damaged and oddball clearance maps for $8.50 or special volume pricing for schools and frame shops - to order these click here or go to our ''specials & bargains'' tab in the left hand toolbar -- or better yet, CALL US at 800-736-1293.
-The 2x3' size is perfect for stock 2x3' frames.
-It is also available in two types of special archival / ECF (elemental chlorine free) paper for framing under glass.
+Prices vary from $19.25 for a paper folded 2x3' map - to $700 for a custom printed oversize map.
+Click the drop-down menu to see your options.

 This Raleigh Edition of the Dymaxion (TM) map, first designed in Raleigh, North Carolina, is a vivid color reproduction of the original rendition created by R. Buckminster Fuller in 1954 in his office there.
 We have reproduced the map exactly as it was first conceived and produced by its creator.
 Both the land masses and the grayscale shading in the oceans represent mean low annual temperatures.
 The visionary Fuller designed this map to help us recognize that 'we're all astronauts aboard a little spaceship called Earth.'
 Because it can be reconfigured into a variety of patterns, it also communicated the point that 'there are many ways to see the world.'
 Prices from $20.